Language Matters: A Reflection on the Critical Use of Language

 Differentiating instruction based on the student’s strengths may be beneficial

-Reinforce effort (“I love how you’re sitting with feet on the floor”)
+Reinforce effort (“I love how you’re willing to try this new game”)

 I’m not reinforcing the student for what they should be doing.